khamin/redisca/README.md

 ## Fields

-Field is the way how you should take control on data in your models.
+Field is the way how you should control data in your models.
 Just define class variables with field-specific options and take classic ORM's advantages:

 * data validation;
 * native python data types support;